Eng-Ahmed-Elsayed/LittleLemon-Api-Project/README.md

-# Little Lemon Api Project using Django, Django-rest-framework, djoser
+# Little Lemon Api Project using Django, Django-rest-framework and Djoser

 ## Scope:-